su8code/ethioclicks-javaapp/README.md

 ## General info
 An installer can either install a new program on your computer or can update a program currently on your hard drive.
 It can also update or add files to your operating system.
 Most installers can be run by simply double-clicking the installer icon and then choosing the folder you want to install the software into.
 The nice thing about installers is that they do all the work for you packaging all you source files into a single setup program and at the end decompressing the program and writing the data on the hard drive.
 Once the installer is finished, you can often use the new or updated software right away.

-This is a Documentation to show how installer program is created for a java program. for demonstraion purpose we have a simple user profile viewer GUI application, our java program includes other external mysql connecter library and some configuration file we also planned to include our own java runtime environment which enables the app to run on any windows computer including windows that don't have java already installed on and also we planned to embedd the MySQL Database Server program which would be an independently running MySQL Server we would like to embedd the server and make it part of our Application Program and for such scenarios and for projects with a lot of independently running software components and resources setup installers are very helpfull and great tools to bundle all these program files and components together into a single and relatively small size setup program which makes distributing the final application to end users very easy.
+This is a Documentation to show how installer program is created for a java program. for demonstraion purpose we have a simple user profile viewer GUI application, our java program includes other external mysql connecter library and some configuration file we also planned to include our own java runtime environment which enables the app to run on any windows computer including windows that don't have java already installed on and also we planned to embedd the MySQL Database Server program which would be an independently running MySQL Server we would like to embedd the server and make it part of our Application Program and for such scenarios and for projects with a lot of independently running software components and resources setup installers are very helpfull and great tools for packaging program files and software components together into a single and relatively small size setup program which makes distributing the final application to end users very easy.
-## Technologies
+## Technologies We Used

-Tools and Programs  Used
+Tools and Programs We Used:
-We Used:

 * Mysql Server V5.6
      for our sample java project the Database to store each users profile data
 * Launch4j